 Our team and local partners ARCA / Letea Wild Horses are still in constant negotiations with the Romanian authorities, fighting to gain official custody of the sheep rescued from the capsized cargo ship.

 The deaths of thousands of animals can be avoided, these sheep will remain a reminder of the cruelty that can be tied to live transport.
 Finally, the discussion has reached European Level, both the European Council and the European Parliament are in discussion about stricter rules for live animal transport.
-Help us to raise the voice of the public to end this cruelty and sign our petition at the bottom of the page.

 Tuesday: Negotiations are ongoing